Snacks & Treats

 You'll Also Love: Sweet And Spicy Sriracha Cashews For Father's Day

 You don’t need a special doughnut pan or even a doughnut cutter.
-I used my three-inch cookie cutter and the back side of a piping tip but you could use a glass and poke a hole in the middle with your finger, if need be.
+We used my three-inch cookie cutter and the back side of a piping tip, but you could use a glass and poke a hole in the middle with your finger, if need be.

 - 2 ¼ cups all-purpose baking mix (biscuit/pancake mix)

 - 1 bottle canola oil (approx. 900 ml, for frying)